 Still other users experienced only moderate success.
 One user stated that he was able to grow new hairs in spots that were once sparse or bald, but the hairs were very short and fine.
 Some common complaints about the product included a strong, unpleasant smell (“like gasoline,” according to one user) and itchiness or slight burning after application.
 In most cases, the itch and burn went away quickly, and the odor also seems to dissipate within a few minutes.
 (Men who have sensitive skin should be careful with the product, just in case, or speak to a doctor before using it.)

-- Produces minimal to good results for most users.
+- Produces good results for most users.

 - Contains some natural plant ingredients.